 - Catering outlets during Coronavirus outbreak - guide to permitted development rights (PDF).

 Our National Park Centres are reopen as are ENPA's public car parks and toilets.

 National Park Authorities across England are working together to share best practice and have also approached central Government about the challenge the situation poses to the rural economy and the need to consider planning and resourcing recovery programmes in advance.

-Exmoor National Park Authority is participating in weekly meetings of the Heart of the South West Economic Resilience and Opportunities Group between Government and business representatives across Somerset and Devon to consider the resilience and opportunities to our businesses of an economic shock such as this and is also liaising with Local Authorities in a weekly call focusing specifically on business support.
+Exmoor National Park Authority is participating in regular meetings of the Heart of the South West Economic Resilience and Opportunities Group between Government and business representatives across Somerset and Devon to consider the resilience and opportunities to our businesses of an economic shock such as this.

 Planning for recovery - Tourism